Lawrence Tyson: Senate career

 In 1920, Tyson made an unsuccessful effort to gain the vice presidential nomination at the Democratic National Convention.
 In 1923, he purchased a newspaper, the Knoxville Sentinel.
 When he won the popular election to the U.S. Senate the following year, he sold the newspaper to Scripps-Howard.
 In 1926, Scripps-Howard merged the Sentinel with the Knoxville News to form the Knoxville News Sentinel.

 In the early 1920s, the Democratic Party had grown frustrated with Senator John Knight Shields, who had opposed President Woodrow Wilson's League of Nations, and had stalled a number of the Executive Branch's political appointments.
 Sensing Shields' vulnerability, Tyson ran against and defeated Shields in the Senate Democratic primary in 1924.
 He defeated Republican candidate, Hugh B. Lindsay, in the general election later that year.
 He was sworn in as a Senator on March 4, 1925.

 Tyson's first major piece of legislation was the Tyson-Fitzgerald Act of 1925, which authorized federal compensation for disabled World War I officers.
 After President Calvin Coolidge vetoed the bill, Tyson rallied enough opposition in the Senate to override the president's veto.
 In 1926, Tyson sponsored legislation authorizing the creation of the Great Smoky Mountains National Park.

 Death and legacy

 Tyson died, at the age of 68, in 1929 at a sanitarium in Strafford, Pennsylvania.
 He is buried in Old Gray Cemetery in Knoxville.
 The obelisk marking the Tyson family plot is among the tallest monuments in the cemetery.
+Many of his papers are now held by the University of North Carolina's library.

 In 1927, Lawrence and Bettie Tyson donated the land for what is now Tyson Park, as well as land for an airstrip (originally in West Knoxville), to the City of Knoxville, asking in return that the city name the airstrip for their son, Charles McGhee Tyson.
 McGhee Tyson Airport has since been moved to Blount County.